nodejs/TSC/TSC-Charter.md

   technical development processes of the project, releases and release announcements, technical documentation, contributor onboarding and conduct, project governance, and technical direction.
+  * All technical infrastructure needed to support the development and distribution of the project, including the Website, CI infrastructure, Download service, etc.

 The TSC will define Node.js project’s release vehicles.